-We are proposing that this remission only be available to the Nelson Tasman Housing Trust, Habitat for Humanity, Abbeyfield New Zealand, Golden Bay Housing Trust, and any other community housing provider registered with the Community Housing Regulatory Authority.
-This is to ensure that those receiving the remission are bonafide not-for-profit community housing providers.
+We are proposing that this remission only be available to the Nelson Tasman Housing Trust, Habitat for Humanity, Abbeyfield New Zealand, Golden Bay Housing Trust, Council's housing for older people, and any other community housing provider registered with the Community Housing Regulatory Authority.
+This is to ensure that those receiving the remission are bona_fide not-for-profit community housing providers.